comworkio/comwork-cloud-wiki/tutorials/faasd.md

 ## Disclaimer

 In this tutorial, we'll give you some insights on how to:
-* deploy a faasd server with comwork cloud
+* deploy a faasd server with CwCloud
 * deploy a dummy function in the context of using this cloud service

 We do not want to replace the amazing job done by the OpenFaaS team.
 So if you want to really use Faasd in a production context, we strongly advise you to: